 445 Marlborough was built in 1885 for Chadwick & Stillings, for speculative sale, one of eight contiguous houses (431-445 Marlborough).
 Chadwick & Stillings (N. Henry Chadwick and Oscar L. Stillings) was a hat block and flange company that became a significant house building firm in the 1880s and 1890s.
-They are shown as the owners, architects, and builders on the original building permit application for 445 Marlborough, dated June 16, 1885, and on the final building inspection report for 445 Marlborough, dated November 13, 1886..
+They are shown as the owners, architects, and builders on the original building permit applications for 431-445 Marlborough, dated June 16, 1885, and on the final building inspection report for 445 Marlborough, dated November 13, 1886..

 They continued to live at 445 Marlborough during the 1893-1894 winter season, but moved thereafter to Brookline.

 Henry Clapp was a lawyer and Clerk of the Massachusetts Supreme Judicial Court.
 He also was an author and journalist, and an expert on the works of Shakespeare.
 While serving as Clerk of the Court, he also was dramatic and music editor for the Boston Daily Advertiser.
 He left the Daily Advertiser in May of 1902 and became a drama critic for the Boston Herald.

 During the 1902-1903 winter season, the Clapps were living elsewhere and 445 Marlborough was the home of retired merchant Melancthon Woolsey Borland.
 He was a widower and previously had lived at 253 Marlborough, where his wife, Julia (Gibson) Borland, had died in April of 1901.
 By the 1903-1904 season, he had moved to 393 Marlborough and the Clapps were living at 445 Marlborough once again.

 By the 1905-1906 winter season, 445 Marlborough was the home of George Noyes Whipple and his mother, Elizabeth Ann (Noyes) Whipple, widow of George Whipple.
 They previously had lived at 129 Marlborough.
 They also maintained a home in Manchester, Massachusetts.

 George Whipple was an advertising agent, having been owner of a public storage warehouse until about 1905.

-Elizabeth Whipple and George Whipple continued to live at 445 Marlborough during the 1908-1909 season, but moved thereafter to 459 Beacon to live with Elizabeth Whipple’s brother, George Edward Noyes.
+George Whipple and his mother continued to live at 445 Marlborough during the 1908-1909 season, but moved thereafter to 459 Beacon to live with Elizabeth Whipple’s brother, George Edward Noyes.

 445 Marlborough was not listed in the 1910-1918 Blue Books.

 On May 11, 1918, the property was acquired from the bank by Teckla Metta (Hilbert) Emerson, the wife of Dr. Frederick Lincoln Emerson.
 They previously had lived in an apartment at 416 Marlborough, where he also had maintained his medical office.
-Teckla Emerson is shown as the owner of 445 Marlborough on the 1928 and 1938 Bromley maps.

 Frederick Emerson was a homeopathic physician and obstetrician; he maintained his office at 445 Marlborough.